mdn/curriculum/curriculum/2-core/2-styling/5-4-modern-layout.md

 ### 5.4 Modern layout

-Learning outcome: Gain understanding of modern CSS layout techniques:
+Learning outcome: Gain an understanding of modern CSS layout techniques:

 - Flexbox

   - Understand the purpose of flexbox — flexibly lay out a set of block or inline elements in one dimension

-  - Understand flex terminology — flex container, flex item, main axis, cross axis.
+  - Understand flex terminology — flex container, flex item, main axis, cross axis

-  - display: flex, and what it gives you by default
+  - `display: flex`, and what it gives you by default

   - Rows or columns